-Management has evaluated all events subsequent to the statement of net assets date of June 30, 2012 through September 24, 2012, which was the date the financial statements were available to be issued.
+Management has evaluated all events subsequent to the statement of net position date of June 30, 2013 through September 25, 2013, which is the date the financial statements were available to be issued.
 There were no subsequent events which would require adjustment to or disclosure in the accompanying financial statements.